AgnivaC/SubsampledLogisticRegression/README.md

 # A Provably Accurate Randomized Sampling Algorithm for Logistic Regression
  Code repository of the paper:

-> Agniva Chowdhury and Pradeep Ramuhalli.
-A Provably Accurate Randomized Sampling Algorithm for Logistic Regression
+> Chowdhury, Agniva and Ramuhalli, Pradeep.
+Provably Accurate Randomized Sampling Algorithm for Logistic Regression